The site

 During the weekend, the group will partake in an excursion to neighbouring fortresses and castles, where they will get familiarised with different conservation approaches and see various conservation and reconstruction techniques.

-The training course will take place from July, 31st, till August, 13th, 2022, and is organised by Tematín Castle Association in cooperation with European Heritage Volunteers.
+The training course was organised by Tematín Castle Association in cooperation with European Heritage Volunteers.